MattylinkHeropon/GDRCompanionApp/README.md

 A simple tool designed to help player to keep track of numerous thing during a GDR session.
 This tool is designed for DnD and Pathfinder game, but it will probably work fine for other similar game.

+# Version and Features

+**v1.0**
+Features:
+* Create a character, using your preferred method to generate their ability score;
+* Attach buff and debuff to it, and keep track of their duration.

+Planned features:
+* Support to magic, with a spellbook to save every spell you know.
+* Interface to keep track of the prepared spell (for Prepared Caster) or Spell Slot (for Spontaneous Caster)
+* Support to DnD 4 "power" system
+* A logo?

 # Credits and Licensing
 This program uses [JavaFX](https://github.com/openjdk/jfx) and [Gson](https://github.com/google/gson).